lmaurits/BEASTling/docs/config.rst

 Working with multiple files
 ===========================

-You specify separate configuration files on the command line (or when using beastling as a scripting tool), which you can use can build incremental or modular analyses.
+You specify separate configuration files on the ``configalchemy`` command line, which you can use can build incremental or modular analyses.
+You can use similar tricks – without interpolation – when using beastling as a scripting tool.
+(The the developers use this feature very much for internal tests of ``beastling``'s functionality.)

 For example, you might construct a basic analysis using ``austronesian.ini`` containing
 ::